🧡 Skip to main content🔍 Skip to search

 Run CMD Command & long file name usage

-Run CMD Command Action automatically adds double quotes to file name input (e.g., when the browse button is used).
-However, there are essential situations when deciphering the intended syntax is not even remotely possible; e.g., invoking a command in command line (using the Run CMD Command Action).
+The Run CMD Command Action automatically adds double quotes to the filename input (e.g., when the browse button is used).
+However, there are essential situations when deciphering the intended syntax is not even remotely possible, e.g., when invoking a command in the command line (using the Run CMD Command Action).

-Due to very design of file naming schemes and their processing, it is not possible to automatically deal with ambiguities inherent in command line specifications.
+Due to the very design of file naming schemes and their processing, it is not possible to automatically deal with the ambiguities inherent in command line specifications.

 Example